 It depends on you background, interests, and schedule.
-PS2/3 is geared toward students in the life sciences.
-It is a physics course that contains many biological examples and applications.
-PS12a/b is designed as a foundational course for students interested in the physical sciences or engineering, but who have not yet chosen a concentration.
+AP50a/b is a project-based physics course geared toward engineers.
+PS2/3 is designed mainly for students in the life sciences.
+It contains many biological examples and applications.
+PS12a/b is designed as a foundational course for students interested in the physical sciences or engineering.
 It has a large numerical component.
-Both PS2/3 and PS12a/b cover more topics but in less depth than Phys 15a/b.
 Phys 15a/b/c is required for Physics, Chem/Phys, and Astro concentrators, although many students from other concentrations also take this sequence.
-Phys 15 involves more derivations and more problem solving than the PS sequences.
+Phys 15 involves more derivations and more problem solving than the AP and PS sequences.
 Phys 16 is the honors version of Phys 15a (and like 15a, it funnels into 15b).
-Phys 19 is an alternative to Phys 15a and 16 and covers a wider set of first-principles, foundational topics for theoretical physics and is intended to give a broader preview of later courses in the physics concentration, but assumes only a familiarity with single-variable calculus as a prerequisite.
+Phys 19 is an alternative to Phys 15a and 16 and covers a wider set of first-principles, foundational topics for theoretical physics and is intended to give a broader preview of later courses in the physics concentration.
 See also the "Which one of the Phys 15a, 16, 19 courses should I take?" question below.
 The main point of 15a and 16 is to learn physics that is required for more advanced courses and to hone one's problem-solving skills.
-The main point of Phys 19 is to provide a comprehensive grounding in the concepts and mathematical tools of theoretical physics that show up in the rest of the physics concentration, especially but not only for students who are curious about physics but who may have limite
+The main point of Phys 19 is to provide a comprehensive grounding in the concepts and mathematical tools of theoretical physics that show up in the rest of the physics concentration, especially but not only for students who are curious about physics but who may have limited exposure to it.

 Which physics courses satisfy the premed requirements?

 The premed requirement is two semesters of physics.
-So you can take PS2/3 or PS12a/b or Phys 15a/b or Phys 16/15b.
+So you can take AP50a/b or PS2/3 or PS12a/b or Phys 15a/b or Phys 16/15b or Phys 19/15b.
 Other combinations also work, for example Phys 15a and then PS12b.
 But be aware that the PS12 sequence starts with 12a in the spring semester.

 PS2/3 is generally taken in the junior year (about 75% are juniors), because premed students need it for the MCAT.
-PS12a/b is taken anywhere from freshman to junior year.
-Phys 15a is a foundational course for the Physics, Chem/Phys, and Astro concentrations, so these concentrators take it freshman year (freshmen make up slightly more than half of the class), or perhaps sophomore year for Chem/Phys.
+AP50a/b and PS12a/b are taken anywhere from freshman to junior year.
+Phys 15a is a foundational course for the Physics, Chem/Phys, and Astro concentrations, so these concentrators usually take it freshman year in either semester (freshmen make up slightly more than half of the class), or perhaps sophomore year for Chem/Phys.
 However, students in related science concentrations who opt for 15a often take it in the sophomore or sometimes the junior year.
-Phys 16 is generally taken freshman year, although it’s certainly open to everyone.
-Phys 19 is intended mainly for freshman, but also for students from other years and from other fields who may be interested in learning a lot of physics either to change their area of focus to physics or to serve the needs of their original areas of study.
+Phys 16 is generally taken freshman year, although it is certainly open to everyone.
+Phys 19 is intended mainly for freshman, but also for students in other years and in other fields who may be interested in learning a lot of physics either to change their area of focus to physics or to serve the needs of their original areas of study.
 Note that each of the 15a/b/c courses is taught in both the fall and spring semesters.
 Phys 16 and 19 are offered only in the fall semester.

-Can I switch from one of the PS2/3, PS12, 15, 16, and 19 courses to another after a few weeks if the difficulty isn’t right?
+- Can I switch from one of the AP50, PS2/3, PS12, 15, 16, and 19 courses to another after a few weeks if the difficulty isn’t right?
 Yes, but keep close tabs on what you need to do to enter a course late.
 It is your responsibility to check that work can be transferred from one course to another.
+Once teams are formed in the second week of classes in AP50, it is no longer possible to transfer into that course.
 Keep an eye on the add/drop deadline and any possible early exam dates.
 Be aware that the PS12 sequence starts with 12a in the spring semester.

 What benefits do I get from having taken an AP physics course in high school?